takumayumi/reactthreefolio/README.md

 **Note**: You might encounter errors due to the absence of a `.env` file.
 Ensure you create and configure your `.env` file with the necessary environment variables for the project to run correctly.

+## Credits

+- 3D Model by AquarianDoll on Sketchfab: [View Model](https://sketchfab.com/Prinavu).
+- Starborn by Darrell Flood on Creative Fabrica: [View Font](https://www.creativefabrica.com/product/starborn/ref/74273/).
+- Louis George Café by Chen Yining on DaFont: [View Font](https://www.dafont.com/louis-george-cafe.font).

 ## Learning

 You are welcome to download and use this project for your learning purposes.
 Please note that while you can use the code to understand and build your own projects, refrain from using my images.

+## Usage

+You are free to download and use this repository as a learning tool.
+However, please adhere to the following guidelines:

+1. **Respect the license and terms of use for each library and tool used in this project.**
+2. **Do not use any images in this repository.** These assets are either my personal logos.
+The 3D model is credited to Prinavu and is used here solely for demonstrating the implementation of 3D models on a website.
+You can view the model in [Sketchfab](https://sketchfab.com/Prinavu).
+3. Starborn font is credited to Darrell Flood and is used here solely for demonstrating the implementation of custom fonts.
+You can view the font in [Creative Fabrica](https://www.creativefabrica.com/product/starborn/ref/74273/).
+4. Louis George Café font is credited to Chen Yining and is used here solely for demonstrating the implementation of custom fonts.
+You can view the font [DaFont](https://www.dafont.com/louis-george-cafe.font).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

-## Credits

-- 3D Model by AquarianDoll on Sketchfab: [View Model](https://sketchfab.com/Prinavu).
-- Starborn by Darrell Flood on Creative Fabrica: [View Font](https://www.creativefabrica.com/product/starborn/ref/74273/).
-- Louis George Café by Chen Yining on DaFont: [View Font](https://www.dafont.com/louis-george-cafe.font).

-## Contact

-For any inquiries or feedback, please reach out via [yumitakuma@outlook.com](mailto:yumitakuma@outlook.com).

----

-Thank you for checking out my project!
-Happy coding!